CartoDB/airship/packages/bridge/src/vl/category/README.md

 ### Reference

-#### VLBridge.category(options: CategoryOptions) => CategoryFilter
+#### VLBridge.category(widget: HTMLAsCategoryWidgetElement | string, column: string, options: CategoryOptions) => CategoryFilter

-This method receives the following object as options:
+This method requires an Airship Category widget element or DOM selector, a column name and accepts the following options:

 ```
 CategoryOptions {
-  column: string
   readOnly: boolean
-  widget: HTMLAsCategoryWidgetElement
+  button: HTMLElement | string
 }
 ```

-`column` is a string for the visualization column to get the data from.
 `readOnly` is a boolean to specify whether this widget should filter or not.
-`widget` is your as-category-widget HTML element.
+`button` is an HTMLElement or a selector that will be used to trigger the filtering.
+If this is present, you will be able to select multiple categories and the filtering will happen when the user clicks on the element.

 This method returns the CategoryFilter instance.